 Grate the zest as well.

-Let it flavor for a few minutes, then lower the heat to a minimum (or turn it off if the pasta has a very long cooking time) while waiting for the pasta to cook (for our penne rigate, 10 minutes).
+Let it flavor for a few minutes, then lower the heat to a minimum (or turn it off if the pasta has a very long cooking time) while waiting for the pasta to cook (for our penne, 10 minutes).

-Drain the pasta and toss it in the tuna pan, adding a sprinkle of marjoram (or parsley, or oregano) and more grated lemon zest.
+Drain the pasta and sauté it in the pan with the tuna, adding a sprinkle of marjoram (or parsley, or oregano) and more grated lemon zest.

-As an alternative to chili, sprinkle with pepper during tossing.
+As an alternative to chili pepper, sprinkle some pepper during the sauté.

 Serve hot.
-But it’s also great as cold pasta.
+But it’s also excellent as cold pasta.

-Certainly, the look is minimalist 😃 but a touch of color can always be added, for example with some green or black olives, or with some capers, or using freshly chopped parsley.
+Sure, the appearance is minimalist 😃, but a touch of color can always be added, for example with some green or black olives, or with some capers, or using freshly chopped parsley.

 Let me know which variant you like best!